PriyaDevNow/The-Cobalt-Building-London/README.md

 - [Dreamtime] (https://www.dreamstime.com/stock-photo-city-london-panorama-image46882167)
 - [Google Maps](https://www.google.com/maps) for the map used in this website

 ### **Acknowledgements**

-- I would like to express my deep gratitude to  my course instructor Richey Malhotra for his patience and guidance and most of all for setting me up with the hero image for the landing page of this website
+- I would like to express my deep gratitude to our Bootcamp instructor Richey Malhotra for his patience and guidance and most of all for setting me up with the stylised hero image for the landing page of this website
-- I am grateful for the support and help given by my cohort colleagues Rob, Rosie and Sharon for debugging and design
+- I am grateful for the support and help given by my Bootcamp cohort colleagues Rob, Rosie and Sharon for debugging and design
 - I am thankful to WAES and the Code Institute for providing this unique opportunity for me to upskill and learn Digital Skills
-- I am grateful to my sister for looking after our parents so I am able to devote time to create this website
+- Last but not least, I am grateful to my sister for looking after our parents so that I have been able to devote time to learning and creating this website